 MicroRNAs (miRNAs) are a class of small noncoding RNAs with an average length of 22 nucleotides.
-They play major roles in gene silencing, by binding completely or incompletely to the 3' untranslated region (UTR) of their target mRNA(s)^{13,24}.
-Most miRNAs are located in intracellular compartments, but they can also be found in extracellular compartments, such as serum^{4,10}, plasma^{3,5,33}, breast milk41, urine, cerebrospinal fluid, and seminal fluid36.
-These extracellular circulating miR-NAs are stable and can withstand RNase activity through several mechanisms, including enclosure in membrane vesicles (exosomes, apoptotic bodies, and microparticles)^{10,11,22,32}, association with proteins^{3,10}, or enclosure in lipoprotein complexes33.
-The expression levels of these miRNAs are frequently dysregulated in cancer9.
+They play major roles in gene by binding completely silencing, or incompletely to the 3' untranslated region (UTR) of their target mRNA(s)^{13,24}.
+Most located are in intracellular miRNAs compartments, but they can also be found in extracellular compartments, such as serum $^{4,10)}$, plasma^{3,5,33}), breast milk41), urine.

+cerebrospinal fluid, and seminal fluid36).
+These extracellular circulating miRNAs are stable and can withstand RNase activity through several mechanisms, including enclosure in membrane vesicles (exosomes, apoptotic bodies, and microparticles)^{10,11,22,32)}, association with proteins^{3,10)}, or enclosure in lipoprotein complexes33).
+The expression levels of these miRNAs are frequently dysregulated in cancer9).